A Symplectic Instanton Homology via Traceless Character Varieties: Computations

 \begin{proof} Consider the genus 1 pointed Heegaard diagram $(\Sigma_1, \alpha, \beta, z)$ for $S^2 \times S^1$ where $\alpha$ and $\beta$ are the \emph{same} meridian.
 Then since $L_\alpha \cap L_\beta = L_\alpha$, $\CSI(\Sigma_1, \alpha, \beta, z)$ is actually the complex for the self Floer homology of $L_\alpha$,

-It is a folklore fact that under appropriate conditions (which are satisfied in our case), the Lagrangian Floer \emph{co}homology $\HF^\ast(L)$ is isomorphic to the singular cohomology $H^\ast(L)$ as a unital algebra, and hence the Floer homology $\HF_\ast(L)$ is isomorphic to $H^{3-\ast}(L)$ as a unital algebra.
-We can give a more precise reference for the product structure: Buhovsky \cite{buhovsky} shows that the Oh spectral sequence $\{E^{p,q}_r, d_r\}$ is multiplicative.
-This spectral sequence has $E_1$ page given by $E^{p,q}_1 \cong H^{p+q-pN_L}(L)$, abuts to $E_\infty^{p,q}$ which satisfies
+It is a folklore fact that under appropriate conditions, the Lagrangian Floer \emph{co}homology $\HF^\ast(L)$ is isomorphic to the singular cohomology $H^\ast(L)$ as a unital algebra, and hence the Floer homology $\HF_\ast(L)$ is isomorphic to $H^{3-\ast}(L)$ as a unital algebra.
+This holds true for $\HF(L_\alpha)$, but we need to show it in a roundabout way because our setup does not satisfy the usual hypotheses.

+First we explain why $\SI(S^2 \times S^1) \cong \Z \oplus \Z$ (just as an abelian group).
+The proof is indirect and uses the surgery exact triangle (Theorem \ref{thm:surgery-triangle}); we remark that our proof of the surgery exact triangle does not rely in any way on the current Proposition we are proving.
+Applying the surgery exact triangle to the standard unknot in $S^3$ gives an exact triangle

+where $[k]$ indicates that the map shifts the $\Z/2$-grading by $k$.
+Since $\SI(S^3) \cong \Z$ is supported in a single grading, the lower left map must be the zero map, and we in fact have a short exact sequence